phenolophthaleinum/phastDNA/README.md

 # phastDNA

 ## Getting started
 phastDNA can be run as a CLI program or as a GUI program.
-Both version has exactly the same comptuational capabilities.
-GUI app is a user-friendly version intended for users who are not experts in bioinformatics.
+Both versions have exactly the same computational capabilities.
+GUI app is a user-friendly version intended for users who are not experts in bioinformatics or familiar with terminal.

 ### System Requirements
 There are different software requirements, depending on the usage of the app.